-Purim is the only feast found in the Old Testament that Jews annually celebrate which is not legislated by Mosaic law.
+Purim is the only feast found in the Old Testament that Jews celebrate which is not legislated by Mosaic law.
 The popular feast of Hanukkah is not found in the Old Testament, as it commemorates events that occurred more than two hundred years after the last Old Testament book was written around 400 B.C.

-The reasons why the Jews in Persia were threatened with slaughter and how Purim came to be considered a yearly period of rejoicing is found in the book of Esther.
+The reasons why Jews in Persia were threatened with slaughter and how Purim came to be considered a yearly period of rejoicing is found in the book of Esther.

 Haman's plot is ultimately thwarted through the efforts of Mordecai and Queen Esther (who were cousins).
 Not only is he hanged on the same gallows he planned to use for Mordecai (Esther 7:10), his ten sons are also hung as well (9:13 -14).
 It is this event that Purim commemorates.